 RELAYER_ALLOW_KV_CALLBACKS=false

-: Sending it to the Neutron’s Interchain Queries module which handles it by storing the result in the blockchain state and passing the result to the owner smart contractupdate_period
+: Sending it to the Neutron’s Interchain Queries module which handles it by storing the result in the blockchain state and passing the result to the owner smart contract - TX queries: Passing it to the smart contract that has registered the query

 span and never retried forcibly (e.g. on a submission error).
 The TX queries are a bit more tricky: since they are not stored in the Neutron chain and simply passed to smart contracts, it’s needed that each tx is passed and handled by the smart contract only once.